martinsaison/oradiff/README.md

 ### equivalences.txt ###

 You can use this mapping to tell the tool that a table has been renamed.
-For example if you know that your table ADMINS has been renammed to ADMIN, then write:
+For example if you know that your table ADMINS has been renamed to ADMIN, then write:
 ```
 ADMINS=ADMIN
 ```